In addition to directivity,

 The main beam is the region around the direction of maximum radiation (usually the region that is within 3 dB of

 The sidelobes are smaller beams that are away from the main beam.
 These sidelobes

 decrease by 50% (or -3 dB) from the peak of the main beam.
 From Figure 2, the pattern decreases

 the magnitude of the radiation pattern decreases to zero (negative infinity dB) away from the main beam.
 From Figure 2,

 level is the maximum value of the sidelobes (away from the main beam).
 From Figure 2, the Sidelobe Level (SLL)

-Next Topic: Impedance
+Next Topic: Antenna Impedance

 This page on sidelobes, beamwidths, HPBW and other radiation pattern definitions is copyrighted.

 No portion can be reproduced without permission from the author.
-Copyright antenna-theory.com, 2009-2011.
+Copyright antenna-theory.com, 2009-2015.